Startup opportunity discovery

 Creates room for a narrow onboarding operations product with expansion into education and retention workflows.

-Pricing transparency layer for AI tooling
+Pricing transparency for AI tooling

 Buyers struggle to forecast spend across seat, usage, and credit-based AI pricing models.